How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 The 6-week decision point — agree to assess or refuse

-Within 6 weeks of receiving your request, the LA must decide whether to carry out an EHC needs assessment.
+Within 6 weeks of receiving your request, the local authority must decide whether to carry out an EHC needs assessment.
 The legal test it must apply is whether your child may have SEN, and whether it may be necessary for special educational provision to be made through an EHCP.
 This is a low threshold deliberately set to ensure children get assessed where there is reasonable doubt.

 See our guides to appealing a refusal to assess and the 2-month appeal deadline calculator.